Lapland longspur: Distribution and habitat

 It breeds across Arctic Europe and the Palearctic and in Canada and the northernmost United States.
 It is migratory, wintering in the Russian steppes, the southern United States, Northern Scandinavian arctic areas and down to coastal Southern Sweden, Denmark and Great Britain.
 This is the only Asian species of the longspur buntings, and while it probably did not evolve there, it has been present in Eastern Europe for at least about 30,000 years.

 Behaviour

 Call

 The most common flight call is a hard "prrrrt" usually preceded by a more nasal "teeww".
 When breeding, it also makes a softer "duyyeee" followed by a pause and a "triiiuuu"; both sounds alternate.

 Breeding

-It breeds in wet areas with birch or willow, and or bare mountains, and winters on cultivated land or coasts.
-The bird is often seen close to the tree line, and likes to feed in mixed-species flocks in winter.
-Its natural food consists of insects when feeding young, and otherwise seeds.
-The nest is on the ground.
-2–4 eggs are laid.
+The Lapland longspur is a ground-nesting bird, preferring to build its cup nest on heavily-vegetated slopes or among tussocks in low-lying wet areas.
+They lay, on average, 5 eggs per brood.
+It breeds in wet tundra, riparian areas, and marshes.

+Wintering

+During the winter, these birds are commonly found across the Great Plains and northeast of the United States, as well as southern Canada, where they can typically be seen foraging in agricultural fields.
+Lapland longspurs often form mixed-species flocks in winter, where they are regularly accompanied by horned larks and snow buntings.

+Hybridization

+In 2011, a male Lapland longspur × snow bunting hybrid was identified in Newfoundland and Labrador, Canada.